 Explore the paper shop where various kinds of washi paper products are sold.
 They are beautiful, gorgeous, adorable and precious.
 It may give you a clue of creating patterns in your life.

-14 knife makers are working in this village (factory) and you can view how artisans/craftsmen manufacture knives from the 2nd floor of its factory including a small knife museum.
-Individual knife makers sell their knives at a stop.
+14 knife makers are manufacturing knives in this village (factory) and you can view how artisans/craftsmen producing knives from the 2nd floor of its factory including a small knife museum.
+Individual knife makers sell their knives at a shop.

 JR Echizen-Takefu Station